lelou6666/nimbus-docs/phantom/scripting.rst

 ===========================

-Because the Nimbus autoscaling service is protocol complaint with the AWS autocaling service there are many clients and libraries that can be used.
+Because the Nimbus autoscaling service is protocol complaint with the AWS autoscaling service there are many clients and libraries that can be used.
 However, the only one tested thus far is `boto <https://github.com/boto/boto>`_.
 On this page we will describe some simple boto applications for interacting with the Nimbus